neptune-ai/docs/docs/integrations/r-support.rst

 **Python environment setup**

-Under the hood ``neptune`` is using ``reticulate`` which in turn calls Python.
+Under the hood, Neptune uses reticulate, which in turn calls Python.
-That means you have to:
+That means you must:

-* install Python in your environment ('venv', 'conda', 'miniconda' and pure 'python' environments are supported)
+* Install Python in your environment (venv, conda, miniconda and pure Python environments are supported).
-* point to that environment when you initialize neptune (more on that in the next section)
+* Point to that environment when you initialize Neptune, as shown below.

 Initialize Neptune
 ------------------
-Toward the top of your script you need to import ``neptune`` library and initialize the connection with Neptune.
+Toward the top of your script, you must import the ``neptune`` library and initialize the connection with Neptune.

-You need to specify:
+Specify:

-* ``project_name``: which is the name of your project in Neptune
+* ``project_name``: the name of your project in Neptune
-* ``api_token``: which is a key associated to your Neptune account
+* ``api_token``: a key associated with your Neptune account

 .. code:: R